openstack-archive/stx-docs/doc/source/developer_guide/index.rst

       HOST_MIRROR_DIR=$HOME/starlingx/mirror
       EOF

 #.
-If necessary you might have to set http/https proxy in your
+If necessary, you might have to set the http/https proxy in your
-   Dockerfile.centos73 before building the docker image.
+   *Dockerfile.centos73* file before building the docker image:

    .. code:: sh